-The Water Security Agency (WSA) is revising its land control requirements for lands that may be impacted by drainage works.
-In the future, WSA will require that drainage approval holders maintain land control for any affected land that they do not own, but the form of land control, in most cases, will be up to the proponent.
+The Water Security Agency (WSA) has revised its land control requirements for lands that may be impacted by drainage works.
+WSA now requires that drainage approval holders maintain land control for any affected land that they do not own.
+The form of land control, in most cases, will be up to the proponent.

 What is meant by the term “land control”?

 Land control refers to ownership or interest in lands.
 In the context of drainage, land control is the right of the approval holder to drain from his or her own land, across, or onto a parcel of land owned by another, or through ditches downstream.
 There are various forms of land control that are relevant to impacting lands from drainage.
 From highest to lowest degree of control, the range is: